arjunsharma1152/club-web/README.md

 <h1 align="center">
 	<a href="https://youtemy.tech"><img height=100 src="src/component/logo.png" alt="YouTemy"/></a>
 </h1>
+What is Photopedia?
-Photography is the beauty of life captured.”
-The Photography Club is a crew of shutterbugs whose mission is to preach, practise and master the art of photography for the shared benefit of the self as well as the campus community
+Photopedia is a photography  Club .This club is a crew of shutterbugs whose mission is to preach, practise and master the art of photography for the shared benefit of the self as well as the campus community.

+Features of Photopedia Web-app:
+# Dynamically add events to app
+# Upload photos directly to photo gallery of photopedia web-app

 </p>

 <p align="center">